pandayuanyu/NewtonGen/README.md

 ### 1. Prepare Physics-Clean Videos
 Run the scripts in folder `data_simulation`.
 We also provide some simulated samples in the folder.

+You can also write other motions' simulators following our pipeline or collect high-fps real-world videos by yourself.

 ### 2. Encode the Physics-Clean Videos into Physical States Labels
 Run the script in folder `physical_encoder`.
 For Circular Motion and Damped Oscillation, please use `phys_encoder_circular_oscillation.py`, all other motions, please use `phys_encoder.py`.